molto0504/tiny-listener/README.md

-# pyevent
+# Tiny-listener

-Pyevent is a lightning-fast, high-performance event framework with Python 3.6+
+Tiny-listener is a lightning-fast, high-performance event handle framework with Python 3.6+